kubernetes/client-go/INSTALL.md

 ## For the casual user

-If you want to write a simple script, don't care about a reproducible client library install, don't mind getting head (which may be less stable than a particular release), then simply:
+If you want to write a simple script, don't care about a reproducible client library install, don't mind `go get`ting HEAD (which may be less stable than a particular release), then simply:

 ```sh